 Overview & Job Duties:

-The position will be based in the NRCS office in Dodgeville and will provide assistance to Monroe, LaCrosse, Vernon, Crawford, Richland, Sauk, Iowa, Lafayette, and Grant Counties.
+The position will be based in the NRCS Field Office in Madison, WI and will provide assistance to Dane, Jefferson, Waukesha, Milwaukee, Green, Rock, Walworth, Racine, and Kenosha Counties.
 As needed based on priorities and opportunities, the biologist may also help service other counties outside of their primary work area.
 The incumbents are employees of Pheasants Forever, Inc. and receive supervision from Pheasants Forever with daily guidance provided by the local NRCS staff.
-The incumbents serve as a USDA NRCS Conservation Programs Biologist providing biological/wildlife aspects of all USDA NRCS Conservation Programs, Wisconsin Department of Natural Resources (WI DNR) and Pheasants Forever (PF) programs to private landowners and participants.
+The incumbents serve as a USDA NRCS Conservation Programs Biologist providing biological/wildlife aspects of all NRCS, WDNR, and PF Conservation Programs to private landowners and participants.

 • Provide technical assistance and guidance to private landowners that are interested in voluntarily improving the health of their land for wildlife, clean water and other important natural resource concerns.